ros-navigation/navigation2/nav2_smac_planner/README.md

 - Templated Nodes and A\* implementation to support additional robot extensions.
 - Selective re-evaluation of the obstacle heuristic per goal/map or each iteration, which can speed up subsiquent replanning 20x or more.

-All of these features (multi-resolution, models, smoother, etc) are also available in the `SmacPlanner2D` and `SmacPlannerLattice` plugins.
+All of these features (multi-resolution, models, smoother, etc) are also available in the `SmacPlanner2D` plugin.

 The 2D A\* implementation also does not have any of the weird artifacts introduced by the gradient wavefront-based 2D A\* implementation in the NavFn Planner.
 While this 2D A\* planner is slightly slower, I believe it's well worth the increased quality in paths.
 Though the `SmacPlanner2D` is grid-based, any reasonable local trajectory planner - including those supported by Nav2 - will not have any issue with grid-based plans.